volojs/volo/docs/designGoals.md

 GitHub is effectively a registry of JS code.
 While it cannot serve all the code registry needs of all JS projects, it is a great place to start.

-## Work with plain URLs to single JS files or tar.gz archives
+## Work with plain URLs to single JS files or zip/tar.gz archives

-GitHub is awesome, but some code is just as easy to get via a simple http/https URL to a single JS file or a tar.gz archive.
+GitHub is awesome, but some code is just as easy to get via a simple http/https URL to a single JS file or a zip/tar.gz archive.
 The GitHub support just boils down to converting a GitHub reference to an archive of a GitHub project at a particular version tag/branch name.

+(Current volo only supports zip, but wants to support tar.gz)

 ## Treat AMD as first class, but don't be annoying about it